Our Pastor’s Message

 Confirmation Preparation

-After a great deal of prayer and preparation, the Catholic Community of Gloucester & Rockport has embarked on a journey to rebuild and reimagine our youth faith formation programs, especially our preparation for the Sacrament of Confirmation.
+Several years ago, after a great deal of prayer and preparation, the Catholic Community of Gloucester & Rockport embarked on a journey to rebuild and reimagine our youth faith formation programs, especially our preparation for the Sacrament of Confirmation.
 Our parishes now offer a two year program for young disciples who have begun seventh grade and feel called to prepare to receive the Seven Gifts of the Holy Spirit at Confirmation.

 During the first year of preparation, your child will be asked to attend both Sunday Mass and a series of workshops designed to help them jumpstart their faith; grow in prayer, fellowship, and service; and embrace the Gifts of the Holy Spirit:

 All seventh grade students are welcome to enroll in our program!
-The first year of preparation will begin at our Faith & Family Workshop with Mass on Sunday, January 25th beginning at 11:00am in Our Lady of Good Voyage Church.
+The first year of preparation will begin on January 10, 2027 at our Faith & Family Workshop with Mass beginning at 11:00am in Our Lady of Good Voyage Church.
 Our workshop will include registration; an explanation of our program of preparation, our schedule of workshops, our expectations for candidates, parents, and sponsors; and the celebration of Holy Mass.
 New candidates and their parents are asked to attend!

 Tuition of $150 per student is requested.
 Checks may be made payable to either Holy Family Parish or Our Lady of Good Voyage Parish.
 For more information about youth faith formation in the Catholic Community of Gloucester & Rockport, please contact Betsy Works at bworks@ccgronline.com.
 All are invited!
 All are welcome!
 Peace and blessings to all!